-David Drillock, Professor of Liturgical Music, Emeritus and an SVS Alumnus, held many different positions at the seminary during Fr.
+David Drillock, Professor of Liturgical Music, Emeritus and SVOTS Alumnus, held many different positions at the seminary during Fr.
 Alexander’s tenure.
-He remembered his days as a young seminarian fondly:
+He fondly remembered his days as a young seminarian:

 Fr.
-Alexander’s vision for Orthodoxy in America and his energetic leadership brought advances in many areas: increase in support for the seminary on the part of church authorities and Orthodox faithful throughout the country; stabilization of administrative structures; development of the faculty, programs of instruction, and the student body; and acquisition of a permanent "home" for the seminary.
+Alexander’s vision for Orthodoxy in America and his energetic leadership brought advances in many areas: increase in support for the seminary on the part of church authorities and Orthodox faithful throughout the country; stabilization of administrative structures; development of the faculty, programs of instruction, and the student body; and acquisition of a permanent campus home.

 In 1962, a five-year search for a suitable campus ended with the acquisition of the beautiful property in Westchester County.
-St. Vladimir’s sprung up rapidly on the soil that used to belong to “St. Eleanora’s Convalescent Home for Poor Mothers," a private institution run by the Sisters of Charity of New York City.
+St. Vladimir’s sprang up rapidly on the soil that before had belonged to “St. Eleanora’s Convalescent Home for Poor Mothers," a private institution run by the Sisters of Charity of New York City.
 St. Eleanora’s had been built by Adrian Iselin as a memorial to his deceased wife, Eleanora, to provide care for mothers unable to afford post-maternity services.
 The stately but worn statues of both St. Adrian and St. Eleanora, patrons of Adrian and Eleanora Iselin, still grace the seminary grounds.
 Within a few years, after a successful financial drive, new buildings were erected on the property, and housing for faculty and staff was acquired.

 Dr. Constance Tarasar, retired Lecturer in Religious Education at St. Vladimir’s, noted this period of burgeoning progress: